 This Sunday morning had us mingle amongst the locals, dressed in beautiful colourful fabrics.
 In an area full to the brim with shops, displaying the most glorious cloths, it was no surprise that there were so many exotic creations passing us by.

-We seem to drink more tea and coffee than the average British traveller, so after a few hours outdoors, we decided to make our way back to the luxury abode of the hotel room for a quick cuppa.
-A break in the days sightseeing and chance to quench our thirst.
+We seem to drink more tea and coffee than the average British traveller.
+So, after a few hours outdoors, we decided to make our way back to the luxury abode of the hotel room for a quick cuppa.
+Bringing a break in the days sightseeing and chance to quench our thirst.

-One of the most recognised sights in modern day Singapore, the Marina Bay complex is vast and we had set about exploring it on foot.
+One of the most recognised sights in modern day Singapore – the Marina Bay complex is vast.
+As usual, we had set about exploring on foot.

 Situated alongside the waterfront, the architectural masterpiece of the Marina Bay Sands hotel is the star attraction.
 Our route took us besides glamorous restaurants, passing wooden boats as they took visitors across the water.

-It seemed to take us forever, but eventually we arrived at our first port of call, Gardens on the Bay, located behind the Marina complex.
+It seemed to take us forever, but eventually we arrived at our first port of call – Gardens on the Bay.
+This is located behind the Marina complex and it’s huge.

 Our hopes were high, but the whole Gardens on the Bay thing, was a bit of a disappointment.
 There were very nice displaces of flora and fauna, plenty of fast food outlets and a hawker food court.
 This is where we decided to eat, doing it like the locals and grabbing a dish of street food.

 The lighting show was a bit boring, possibly due to the Christmas theme going on at the time.
-Whatever the reason, we didn’t feel it was worth paying the entrance fee, when there are so many free things to do in Singapore.
+Whatever the reason, we didn’t feel it was worth paying the entrance fee.
+Especially when there are so many free things to do in Singapore.

 As the lights dimmed, we walked across the footbridge that links the Gardens on the Bay to the Marina Bay Sands hotel.
 There’s also a shopping Mall here, but we didn’t have time for that.
 Instead, we were taking the lift to the 57th floor for cocktails on the roof top bar.